ibm-cloud-docs/vpc/block_storage_is_faq.md

 {: #faq-block-storage-8}
 {: support}

+You can increase the capacity of data volumes that you created after the expandable volumes Beta feature (released July 2020).
+For information, see [Expanding block storage volume capacity](/docs/vpc?topic=vpc-expanding-block-storage-volumes).
+You can't increase capacity for volumes created before that date or on the Gen 1 infrastructure, which is deprecated.

-For the current general availability release, you can't increase the capacity of a data volume (GBs) after provisioning.
-Estimate sufficient capacity for projected growth before you provision a block storage volume.
+As best practice, estimate sufficient capacity for projected growth before you provision a block storage volume.

-You might consider participating in the Beta release of larger-size and expandable volumes.
-The Beta can provision volumes up to 16 TB capacity.
-You can expand volume size as follows:

-* Volumes under 250 GB can expand up to 250 GB.
-* Volumes 250 GB and greater can expand up to 16 TB, depending on the volume profile.

-For more information, see [Expanding block storage volume capacity (Beta)](/docs/vpc?topic=vpc-expanding-block-storage-volumes).

 ### How many volumes can I provision on my account?
 {: faq}
 {: #faq-block-storage-12}

-You can provision up to 750 block storage Gen 2 volumes per account in a region.
+You can provision up to 750 block storage volumes per account in a region.
 You can request your quota to be increased by opening a [support case](https://cloud.ibm.com/unifiedsupport/cases/form){: external} and specifying in which region you need more volumes.
 For more information about preparing a support ticket when you're ordering block storage volumes or requesting an increase to your volume or capacity limits, see [Managing volume count and capacity limits](/docs/vpc?topic=vpc-manage-storage-limit).

-If you provisioned block storage volumes for Gen 1 Compute instances, you are limited to 300 total volumes across the Gen 1 and Gen 2 infrastructure.
-For example, if you have 200 Gen 1 block storage volumes, you can request 100 Gen 2 block storage volumes for a total of 300.
-{: note}

 ### Can I set up shared storage in a multizone cluster?
 {: faq}